 Q: If the document is used in-house, only by a few people, or just used personally, does it need to be made accessible?

 A: Yes.
 All publicly accessible information on montana.edu and other domains owned by Montana State University need to be accessible to everyone, regardless of disability.

-AA: If the document is only used by MSU employees, consider this process which includes Box, which is MSU's shared storage application.
+AA: If the document is only used by MSU employees, consider this process which includes OneDrive, which is MSU's shared storage application.

-- Then, you can post the Share Link on your webpage, but only people who have an MSU NetID and password will be able to access the document
+- Then, copy the displayed link which you can post on your webpage, but only people who have an MSU NetID and password will be able to access the document

 Note about this process: at some point, MSU will require all faculty-staff required documents to be accessible too, so it's best practice to make the document accessible in the first instance.